smk-dev20/outing_planner/README.md

 # Outing Planner
 Python Fast-API application that uses GenAI to recommend outing plans based on user input.

-App uses the `meta-llama/llama-3.3-70b-instruct:free` model hosted on [openrouter.ai](https://openrouter.ai/)  to parse location info from user input and to generate natural language summaries from JSON data.
+App uses  free-tier models hosted on [openrouter.ai](https://openrouter.ai/)  to parse location info from user input and to generate natural language summaries from JSON data.

 The APIs on  [GeoApify](https://www.geoapify.com/) are leveraged to provide up to date places information for the user query.